-The Directors are pleased to recommend final dividend of 6% (Re 0.60 per share of Rs.
+The Directors are pleased to recommend final dividend of 7% (Re 0.70 per share of Rs.
 10 each) amounting to Rs.
-28.08 crore for FY21 subject to approval of Members.
+32.76 crore for FY22 subject to approval of Members.
 The Board has declared an interim dividend @ 10% amounting to Rs.
-46.80 crore in January 2021.
-Thus, the aggregate dividend is 16% (Rs.
-1.60 per share of Rs 10 each) amounting to Rs.
-74.88 crore for FY21 (Rs.
-79.56 crore for FY20) despite severe lockdown situation for more than 6 months due to COVID-19 pandemic in the financial year under review.
+46.80 crore in March 2022.
+Thus, the aggregate dividend is 17% (Rs.
+1.70 per share of Rs 10 each) amounting to Rs.
+79.56_crore for FY22 (Rs.74.88 crore for FY21).
+The dividend is subject to the approval of the shareholders at the forthcoming Annual General Meeting.

-There is no amount lying in the Unpaid Dividend Account of the Company in respect of the last seven years and there is nil amount of Dividend, to be transferred by the Company to the Investor Education and Protection Fund during the year.
+There is no amount lying in the Unpaid Dividend Account of the company in respect of the last seven years and there is nil amount of Dividend, to be transferred by the company to the Investor Education and Protection Fund during the year.